Recycling guide

 Cardboard collection image showing what we won't take

-Metal cans and glass should be placed in a separate recycling box to paper and card.
-Food and drinks cans and glass items should be rinsed before they are recycled.
+Glass should be placed in a recycling box.
 Please take the lids off glass items and add them separately to your recycling.

 Broken glass is dangerous and cannot be recycled at the kerbside.
 Please wrap broken glass carefully and put it in your black wheelie bin or blue bag.